-Dipika Jain is currently a Professor of Law and the Executive Director of the Centre for Health Law, Ethics and Technology (C.H.L.E.T.) at Jindal Global Law School (JGLS), India.
-She pursued her B.A. in Political Science (Hons) from Lady and LL.
+Dipika Jain is currently a Professor of Law, Vice Dean (Research) and the Founding Executive Director of the Centre for Health Law, Ethics and Technology (C.H.L.E.T.) at Jindal Global Law School (JGLS), India.
+She pursued her B.A. in Political Science (Hons) from Lady Shri Ram College and LL.
 B from Faculty of Law, Delhi University.
-She received her LL.M from Harvard Law School.
+She received the Canadian Institute of Health Research Fellowship Award in Health Law & Policy, 2006 to pursue a Master’s Degree at Dalhousie University, Canada.
+She earned her LL.M from Harvard Law School.
 At JGLS, she is the recipient of several teaching excellence and research excellence awards since 2009.

 Jain’s research is at the intersection of Law and Marginalization.
 She writes on Gender and Sexuality, Postcolonial Feminism, Public Health Law, Transgender Law, Minor Jurisprudence, Critical Legal Theory, Constitution and Social Movements, Reproductive Justice, Legal Education and Pedagogies and Empirical Legal Studies.
 Her research was recently cited by the Supreme Court in the landmark decision of Navtej Johar v.
 Union of India (2018).
 In 2018, she was designated as the first Research Professor at JGLS.

 She is currently working on the second co-edited volume titled, Desire and its Discontents: Queer Politics in Neoliberal India to be published by Zubaan and Chicago University Press in Fall, 2019 and a research project on Legal Cultures, Desire and Discontent in South Asia.